The-OpenROAD-Project/OpenROAD/docs/contrib/Metrics.md

 # Metrics

 The [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts)
-repository contains source files (e.g., LEF/DEF, verilog, SDC, Liberty, RC) and configuration files (e.g. `config.mk`) that enable the user to run a small set of designs through our complete RTL-GDS flow.
+repository contains source files (e.g., LEF/DEF, Verilog, SDC, Liberty, RC extraction) and configuration files (e.g. `config.mk`) that enable the user to run a small set of example designs through our complete RTL-to-GDS flow.

 To keep track of the quality of the results, we maintain inside each design folder two files: